winitzki/scall/tutorial/programming_dhall.md

 ```

-To summarize: the parametricity theorem applies to all Dhall values.
+To summarize: the parametricity theorem applies to any Dhall value implemented via fully parametric code.
 For any Dhall type signature that involves type parameters, the parametricity theorem gives a law automatically satisfied by all Dhall values of that type signature.

 That law is determined by the type signature alone and can be written in advance, without knowing the code of the Dhall function.